Columbus Birth Injury Lawyer

 They can be left with devastating mental, emotional, and physical challenges which require extensive, ongoing medical treatment, rehabilitation therapy, and assistance with daily tasks.

 If your child was injured due to a healthcare provider’s negligence, we urge you to immediately contact an experienced Columbus birth injury Lawyer.
-Our seasoned Lawyers at Slater & Zurz have helped injured Ohioans successfully recover damages for over 40 years.
+Our seasoned Lawyers at Slater & Zurz have helped injured Ohioans recover damages for over 30 years.
 We are relentless advocates for our clients and are committed to obtaining justice on their behalf.
 Our legal team, along with our team of experts, skillfully determine the nature and extent of our client’s injuries, whether the injuries resulted from a negligent party’s actions, and the accurate assessment of past, present, and future losses.

 Common Birth Injuries